-Use the vmps retry global configuration command to configure the per-server retry count for the VLAN Query Protocol (VQP) client.
+Use the vmps retry global configuration command on the switch stack or on a standalone switch to configure the per-server retry count for the VLAN Query Protocol (VQP) client.
 Use the no form of this command to return to the default setting.